Planned power outages

 - Notify employees and customers as needed.

-- Notify your alarm and phone company, these systems can be affected.
+- Notify your alarm and phone company, as these systems can be affected.

 - Unplug any sensitive electronic equipment such as computers and testing instruments.

-- Think about work conflicts at your building such as janitorial services and deliveries.
+- Consider implications to services that support your business such as janitorial services and deliveries.

-- Remember that electrical systems you rely on will be unavailable during the outage such as elevators, electronic access systems or refrigeration.
+- Remember that electrical systems you rely upon, such as elevators, electronic access systems or refrigeration, will be unavailable during the outage.